 . . .
 PEARL

 been doubling the service life of hot-running audio vacuum tubes for nearly 30 years, during which time over 300,000

 pieces have been fitted into audio systems the world over.

-. . . .Perhaps the longest running, best
+. . .
+Perhaps the longest running, best documented, best

 warranted and most successful tube audio accessory of all time PEARL TUBE COOLERS have inspired several much more costly imitators; none of which combines the functions of cooling and microphonic

 reduction, nor anything like the cost/benefit ratio achieved by the long-established PEARL design.

-. . . .Continuously refined, our heatsink design has evolved
+. . .
+Continuously refined, our heatsink design has evolved

 O-rings – later found to have inadequate long-term thermal withstand – to the present day solid copper device with

 of high metal content, high temperature powder coat and held in place by high thermal withstand, red-orange, silicone

-. . . .With heat from the within tube’s envelope and pressure
+. . .
+With heat from the within tube’s envelope and pressure

 thermal interface and unmatched microphonic control resulting.

-. . . .Based on research begun in the early 1950s by the
+. . .
+Based on research begun in the early 1950s by the

 US military and the aeronautics industry, PEARL

 coolers achieve the sorts of glass temperature reductions shown over 60 years ago to greatly increase the operating